 When your child turns 14, you’ll be able to request a credit report from each of the credit bureaus through AnnualCreditReport.com, but only if he has one.
 At this age, he still shouldn’t have a credit history at all, so if it turns out he does have a credit report, it’s a red flag that he may be a victim of identity theft.

 To give you time to dispute any fraudulent accounts with the credit bureaus, and to protect your child’s credit from being accessed again, put a credit freeze on his report.
 Guidelines for credit freezes vary by state, so check this website to find out how to initiate one in your state of residence.
 You’ll have plenty of time to clean up his credit report and dispute inaccurate items before he’s old enough to start building his credit.

 Your teen will likely get his first job when he’s in high school.
 Make sure he knows how to protect his financial information.
 Teach him not to carry certain pieces of information in his wallet, like his social security card, internet passwords, passport or account PINs.
 Caution him against giving out his personally identifying information without first asking what the information will be used for.
-And Help him check his credit report once a year for free at AnnualCreditReport.com.
+And encourage him to check his credit reports once a year.

 After he turns 18, help him set up an account with Credit Karma.
 He can check his credit score for free and set up free credit monitoring.
 He’ll be notified if anything important changes in his credit report, like a new account taken out in his name, so he can react quickly to any suspicious signs of fraud.
 Teach him about responsibly building credit, perhaps with a student credit card, when he’s old enough.

 Bottom Line: In his adult life, your child’s credit will be his responsibility.
 But while he’s young, you can help ensure that he starts off adulthood with a clean credit history.